-Hot flushes and how to cope
+Hot flushes and how to cope with them

 Menopause is the time in a woman's life when her periods stop.
 As well as no longer having periods, some women start having hot flushes.
 A hot flush is a sudden feeling of heat in your upper body.
 It can start in your face, neck or chest, before spreading upwards and downwards.
 The skin on your face, neck and chest may start to sweat and become red and patchy.
 You may also feel a change in your heart rate.
 It may increase or be irregular and stronger than usual (also known as palpitations).